hbinhng/node-pfsense/README.md

 # node-pfsense
-A Node.js library for interacting with pfSense API.
+A Node.js library for interacting with pfSense via SSH.